 It is a pretty well-known fact that The Weeknd has had a rough childhood.
-In this relatively straightforward poetic verse, The Weeknd asserts that he was used to involving in the self-harm to motivate himself to walk in the path of pursuing his “big dreams.”
+In this relatively straightforward poetic verse, The Weeknd asserts that he was used to involving in hard works to motivate himself to walk in the path of pursuing his “big dreams.”
 He would have to hurt himself just in case he wasn’t a successful person motivated him, even more, to follow his dream and work super hard for his future.

 Our Starboy gives a shout out to the people he rose up with and claims, that they all are accountable for his as well as the success of the whole group.
 He further reveals that he nonetheless latches with the people who were by his side from day one and did not alter his business counterparts and pals due to his massive accomplishment.